httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 {{compatible}} identifies existing HTTP fields that can be parsed and serialised with the algorithms defined in {{STRUCTURED-FIELDS}}.
 Variances from existing parser behavior might be exploitable, particularly if they allow an attacker to target one implementation in a chain (e.g., an intermediary).
 However, given the considerable variance in parsers already deployed, convergence towards a single parsing algorithm is likely to have a net security benefit in the longer term.

 {{mapped}} defines alternative representations of existing fields.
-Because downstream consumers might interpret the message differently based upon whether they recognise the alternative representation, implementations are prohibited from generating such fields unless they have negotiated support for them with their peer.
+Because downstream consumers might interpret the message differently based upon whether they recognise the alternative representation, implementations are prohibited from generating such values unless they have negotiated support for them with their peer.
 This specification does not define such a mechanism, but any such definition needs to consider the implications of doing so carefully.

 --- back